johanjohan/minimalcarbon/README.md

 partners:

-	+ need partner and scientific authority for online analysis of carbon usage per websit
+	+ need partner and scientific authority for online analysis of carbon usage per website
 	+ domestic solar panel company
 		# experiment on the idea of a direct worldwide solar grid without using battery banks
-	+ several international solar panel companies
 		# establish a solar equator on Earth

 code refactoring: